Hochschild homology of reductive $p$-adic groups

-To analyse modules over this Fr\'echet algebra, we will make ample use of the following result.
+To analyse (Fr\'echet) modules over \eqref{eq:6.7}, we will make ample use of the following result.
 It is the specialization of \cite[Lemma 3.4]{KaSo} to the affine variety $X_\nr (M)$ with the submanifold $X_\unr (M)$ and the action of $W(M,\mf d)$.

 \begin{prop} Let $\tilde Y$ be an affine variety with an embedding $\imath$ in $X_\nr (M)$.
 Suppose that: \begin{itemize} \item $\imath (\tilde Y)$ is closed in $X_\nr (M)$ and isomorphic to $\tilde Y$, \item $Y := \imath^{-1} (X_\unr (M))$ is a real analytic Zariski-dense submanifold of $\tilde Y$ and diffeomorphic to $\imath (Y)$. \end{itemize} Let $p$ be an idempotent in the ring of continuous $C^\infty (M)^{W(M,\mf d)}$-linear endomorphisms of $\Omega^n_{sm}(Y)$, such that $p$ stabilizes $\Omega^n (\tilde Y)$.
 Then the natural map